Gemini CLI Extensions 2026: Google’s Free Terminal AI, 20+ Tools, 100+ Extensions, Agent Skills

 • Anyone can build an extension (good: innovation)

-• Ecosystem grows fast (good: variety)
+• Ecosystem grew to 100+ fast (good: variety)

+Google has since improved the developer experience with extension settings that prompt users for configuration on installation and automatically store sensitive values like API keys in the system keychain.
 Similar to how Google’s other AI tools embrace openness, the extension marketplace prioritizes developer freedom over tight control.

 3. Getting Started: Your First 5 Minutes